 You may also fax a copy of your withdrawal letter to 413-545-0513 by same date as post-mark date.

 Please note: Students may change from credit to audit status by the 2nd day of class (i.e. July 1 for session 1, July 8 for session 2, July 22 for session 3) by sending an email to firstname.lastname@example.org.
 And notifying their instructor.
 There are no refunds for changing from credit to audit status.

 Students who are dismissed from any Summer College program for any reason do not receive a refund.

 Yes, residence halls are air-conditioned.
-This summer we move into the brand new air-conditioned Commonwealth Residence Hall complex.
+This summer we move into the brand new air-conditioned Commonwealth Honors College Residence Hall complex.
 Every room is furnished with a bed, a desk, and a chair for each resident.
 Bookshelves, drawers, and closets are built into the rooms.
 Residence halls have laundry facilities available to students.
-Males and females are separated, usually by floor.
+Males and females are separated by floor.
 To read more about student housing, please visit the UMass Amherst Residential Life website.

 There will not be regular US Mail delivery to Commonwealth Residence Hall for students participating in the summer program.
 However, in cases of emergency, items can be mailed using either UPS overnight or USPS priority mail WITHOUT a required signature to:

 Amherst, MA 01003-9233

 Students are permitted to engage in the rich and varied cultural life of the university during the summer.
 For Summer College students in particular, supervision and direction are provided by the Program Assistants and Resident Advisors.
 Students are encouraged to participate in organized ice cream socials, dances, movie nights, and other activities.